-Natural Disturbance Risk I - Wildfire
+Natural Disturbance Risk I - Wildfire, Disease, or Insect Outbreak

-A wildfire has the potential to cause significant reversals, especially in certain carbon pools.
+Wildfire, disease, or insect outbreak have the potential to cause significant reversals, especially in certain carbon pools.
 These risks can be reduced by certain techniques including reducing surface fuel loads, removing ladder fuels, adding fuel breaks, and reducing stand density.
 However, these techniques cannot reduce emission risk to zero because all landowners will not undertake fuel treatments, nor can they prevent wildfire from occurring.
+Strategies implemented to reduce fuel loads can also improve resiliency to disease or insect outbreak.

 Table A.8.
-Natural Disturbance Risk I - Wildfire
+Natural Disturbance Risk I - Wildfire, Disease, or Insect Outbreak

-Applies to all projects Identification of Risk Contribution to Reversal Risk Rating For the Assessment Area the project is located in, determine long-term fire risk potential from fire history perimeter maps (at least 30 years) - enter rate as an annualized percentage.
-X% If fuel treatments have been implemented for the Project Area, reduce the value above by the appropriate percent as indicated below.
-(X%) x Y%
+Applies to all projects Identification of Risk Contribution to Reversal Risk Rating Refer to the Assessment Area Data File for the project's Natural Disturbance risk rating X% If vegetation management treatments have been implemented for the Project Area, reduce the value above by the appropriate percent as indicated below.
+X% x Y%